Competitive, Spontaneous, Humanistic or Methodical? The career for your personality type

 Finding a career for your personality type is something to consider.
 Your inherent personality can really affect what type of job you’ll be successful in.
 There are many types of careers out there, and many personality tests.
 The Myers-Briggs testing system is very well known, as has been used to assess personality types for decades.
 It can also be useful to help you discover what type of career you’ll be successful in.
 One of my favourite bloggers Penelope Trunk writes a lot about personality types on her website, and also offers courses you can do.

-I found an interesting personality type assessment online from Web FX.
+I found an interesting personality type assessment online.
 This simplified things, and provided just 4 possible types: The Competitive Personality, the Spontaneous Personality, the Humanistic Personality, and the Methodical Personality.

 I urge you to read their excellent article How to Sell to Everyone: The 4 Personality Types for more information on the personality types (as well as examples and character traits) but a short summary appears below.

 The Methodical Personality: Civil engineer

 Methodical personalities are “data people” – they like to have all the facts before making a decisions, and then they will act accordingly.
 Finding work as a civil or other type of engineer would be a suitable occupation for this personality type.

 According to Job Outlook: Civil Engineering Draftspersons and Technicians assist in civil engineering research, design, construction, operations and maintenance.
 There are all sorts of engineers in society – they design, build, and maintain engines, machines, and various other structures.

 The expected salary that comes with a engineering positions depends on your focus, but most salaries are above average.
 Roles might range from a mechanical engineering tech (who will earn around $55,470 USD a year) to a nuclear engineer (whose average wage comes in at $104,630 USD per annum).
 The good news is that an online course can help you to achieve one of these roles!